Cooking & Entertaining

 Cheese Trekking: How Microbes, Landscapes, Livestock, and Human Cultures Shape Terroir

-A no-holds-barred guide to the global traditions of cheese, dairying, and pastoralism alongside one man’s quest to make milk Sacred again
+Exploring the intersection between traditional and modern, this is a no-holds-barred guide to natural cheesemaking, dairying, and pastoralism—and one man’s global quest to make milk Sacred again.

 About The Author